The Universal Call to Holiness

 Many are called to the vocation of Marriage, which is an intimate communion of life and love ordered toward the good of the husband and wife and the procreation and education of children.
 Christian families truly become “domestic churches” where God’s love is experienced and proclaimed.
 They also become schools of mutual service for the building up of a peaceful society.

-For information on how to schedule a wedding at Assumption Parish or for other marriage and family resources, please contact the parish office.
+For information on how to schedule a wedding at Assumption Parish, or for other marriage and family resources, please contact the parish office.

 Priesthood

-Some men are called to serve the People of God through a share in the apostolic ministry of Christ the Head by teaching, leading, and sanctifying the faithful in the priesthood.
 There are two kinds of priests: diocesan and religious order.
 Diocesan priests are ordained to serve a particular diocese, such as the Diocese of Saginaw.
 Religious order priests are ordained to serve according to the rule of their religious community, each with its own unique charism (foundational gifts).
 Examples of religious order priests include the Paulists, Jesuits, Dominicans, Franciscans, and Redemptorists.

 Diaconate